 Since 1948, the United States Advisory Commission on Public Diplomacy (ACPD) has been charged with appraising U.S. Government activities intended to understand, inform and influence foreign publics and to increase the understanding of, and support for, these same activities.
 The ACPD conducts research and symposiums that provide honest assessments and informed discourse on public diplomacy efforts across government.
 It reports to the President, Secretary of State, and Congress.
 Currently, the office of the Under Secretary of State for Public Diplomacy and Public Affairs supports it.
 On January 3, 2013, the ACPD was reauthorized and signed into law under H.R.
-4310, Section 1280 with more robust reporting requirements than prior years; the authorization was retroactive from October 1, 2010, and continues through to October 1, 2015.
+4310, Section 1280 with more robust reporting requirements than prior years; the authorization was retroactive from October 1, 2010 until October 1, 2015.
 On September 30, 2015, ACPD’s authority was extended through an anomaly in the FY 2016 Continuing Resolution, which will last until December 11, 2015.

-Measurement and Evaluation of PD and Broadcasting Activities: Knowing when public diplomacy is working can often be elusive, yet measurement and evaluation of public diplomacy and international broadcasting activities is essential.
-The first report in this series, Data Driven Public Diplomacy: Progress Towards Measuring the Impact of Public Diplomacy and International Broadcasting Activities, examines current efforts underway in State Department public diplomacy bureaus and at the Broadcasting Board of Governors (BBG) to assess the impact of their activities.
+Measurement and Evaluation of PD and Broadcasting Activities: Knowing when public diplomacy is working can often be elusive, yet measurement and evaluation of public diplomacy and international broadcasting activities is essential for strategic planning.
+The September 2014 report, Data Driven Public Diplomacy: Progress Towards Measuring the Impact of Public Diplomacy and International Broadcasting Activities, examines efforts underway in State Department public diplomacy bureaus and at the Broadcasting Board of Governors (BBG) to assess the impact of their activities.
 It makes suggestions on structures and methodologies needed to make foreign audience research more robust, impact assessment more institutionalized, and feedback loops for strategy and tactics more systematic.
 The report is based on findings from a six-month study of nearly 100 State Department and BBG research and evaluation documents, in addition to dozens of interviews conducted between February and August 2014 with the staff responsible for them.

-Strategic Planning for Global Urbanization and Fragmentation of Publics: In 2014, ACPD partnered with the Atlantic Council to look at how massive urbanization should let us recalibrate our public diplomacy strategy and tactics.
-The issue brief, Diplomacy for a Diffuse World, examines how key global trends—the diffusion of power and the rise of individual empowerment—significantly impact the way the United States government must conduct diplomacy and provides actionable recommendations to help build a more comprehensive and focused diplomatic strategy to better embrace the changes brought by these trends.
-Another project in partnership with The George Washington University’s Institute on Public Diplomacy and Global Communications will review the concerns of current public diplomacy officers about the future of their practice.
+Strategic Planning for Global Urbanization and Fragmentation of Publics: In 2014, ACPD partnered with the Atlantic Council to look at how massive urbanization should lead us to recalibrate our public diplomacy strategy and tactics.
+The issue brief Diplomacy for a Diffuse World, examines how key global trends—the diffusion of power and the rise of individual empowerment—significantly impact the way the United States government must conduct diplomacy and provides actionable recommendations to help build a more comprehensive and focused diplomatic strategy to better embrace the changes brought by these trends.